pixelsdb/pixels/README.md

 ### Data Compaction*
 This is optional.
 It is only needed if we want to test the query performance on the compact layout.
-In pixels-sink, use the following command to compact the files in the ordered path of each table:
+In pixels-sink, use the following commands to compact the files in the ordered path of each table:
 ```bash
 COMPACT -s tpch -t customer -l 1 -n no -c 2
 COMPACT -s tpch -t lineitem -l 2 -n no -c 16